vectordotdev/vector/changelog.d/19931_add_mqtt_source.feature.md

-Vector can receive logs from a MQTT broker through the new mqtt source.
+Adds a new `mqtt` source enabling Vector to receive logs from a MQTT broker.

-authors: mladedav
+authors: mladedav pront